Sinfolke/ispa-parser/README.md

 5. fix errors in rules if exists [done]
 6. test on real parser input & output tree to see everything is well
     - begin test cll (possibly the most complex part of parser), not matches in 'use' rule correclty
+    - fix segmentation fail on variable match for